MicrosoftDocs/defender-docs/defender-endpoint/indicator-ip-domain.md

 [Cloud Protection network connectivity](/defender-endpoint/configure-network-connections-microsoft-defender-antivirus) is functional

-The *Antimalware client version* must be 4.18.1906.x or later.
-See [Monthly platform and engine versions](/defender-endpoint/microsoft-defender-antivirus-updates)
+The antimalware client version must be `4.18.1906.x` or later.
+See [Monthly platform and engine versions](/defender-endpoint/microsoft-defender-antivirus-updates).

 ### Network Protection requirements